MatthewMeade/CaffeineTracker/prompt_plan.md

     * Include a text input for searching drinks.
     * A display area for search results.
 2.  **Functionality:**
-    * As the user types (with debounce), call `GET /api/drinks/search` (Prompt 9).
+    * As the user types (with debounce), call the `drinks.search` tRPC query.
     * Display results: `name`, `caffeine_mg`, `size_ml`.
     * Allow the user to select a drink from the results.
 3.  **Integration with Logging Form:**
     * When a drink is selected, populate relevant fields in the caffeine logging form (e.g., `drink_id`).
     * Allow the user to specify the quantity consumed.
-    * Display the calculated total caffeine amount based on `drink.caffeine_mg * quantity`.
 4. If no drink is found, show an "Add New Drink" button/link.
 5. Write component tests:
     * Test rendering of search input and results area.
-    * Test API call on input change and display of results (mock API).
+    * Test tRPC call on input change and display of results (mock tRPC client).
     * Test selection of a drink and its effect on the logging form.
-    * Test "Add New Drink" button visibility when no results.

 ---